CarooSilvestri/Lets-share-a-coffee/README.md

 We used HTML, CSS, JS and Bootstrap.

-I am currently trying to tidy up and move to REACT.JS.
+I am currently trying to tidy up and move to REACT.JS and translating it.